ErenBYilmaz/AITranslator/README.md

 Use `--duration` to specify the recording time in seconds.

+### EasyNMT REST API
+By default the translator sends translation requests to the EasyNMT REST service defined in `docker-compose.yml`.
+Pass `--use-local-easynmt` if you want to use a locally installed EasyNMT library instead.
+The REST endpoint can be changed via `--rest-url` (or the `EASYNMT_REST_URL` environment variable for the web app).

 ## Web interface
 You can launch a small web application with: